micheee/micheee.github.com/source/_posts/2012-02-13-basex-xml-prague.markdown

 **Please note:** I’ll soon update this post with the slides we have shown. :-)

 **February 15:** Rositsa’s slides on XQuery modules have been added.
+Dimitar’s slides on indexing have been added.
 <!-- more -->

 BaseX Preconference Day  ★ XML Prague 2012